PhantomsChosen/build-profiles/content/builds/titan/inmost_light.md

 * [Code of the Seigebreaker](https://d2.destinygamewiki.com/wiki/Code_of_the_Siegebreaker)
   * This one excels in add-clear situations.
 * [Code of the Commander](https://d2.destinygamewiki.com/wiki/Code_of_the_Commander)
-  * This is good for adclear too but its detonators and super make it more useful for encounters with large enemy vehicles and
+  * This is good for add-clear too but its detonators and super make it more useful for encounters with large enemy vehicles as well.

 ### Stat Requirements